Movatterモバイル変換

 In Armenia

-Along with his fellow apostleJude "Thaddeus", Bartholomew is reputed to have brought Christianity toArmenia in the 1st century; as a result, in 301 the Armenian kingdom became the first state in history to embrace Christianity officially.
+Along with his fellow apostleJude "Thaddeus", Bartholomew is reputed to have brought and preach Christianity toArmenia in the 1st century; as a result, in 301 the Armenian kingdom became the first state in history to embrace Christianity officially.
 Thus, both saints are considered thepatron saints of theArmenian Apostolic Church.
 According to these traditions, Bartholomew is the secondCatholicos-Patriarch of the Armenian Apostolic Church.[17]

 Christian tradition offers three accounts of Bartholomew's death: "One speaks of his being kidnapped, beaten unconscious, and cast into the sea todrown."